jodendaal/staking/index.md

-## Earn up to 5.5%
+## Zacs StakePool

-You can stake your ada
+You can stake your ada and earn up to 5.5%

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.